radiantlogic-v8/documentation-eoc/documentation/environments/logging/environment-logs.md

 ## Change log type

 To review a different log file, select the **Log File** dropdown and select the log file to review.
-Once you select the file typ, the page will load with the file details.
+Once you select the file type, the page will load with the file details.

 ![image description](images/log-type.png)